publiccodenet/about/activities/documentation/writing-guides.md

 ### Further reading section

-At the end of your guide you can add a 'Further reading' section with relevant links to anything inside or outside of the about that people can use in order to understand this topic better.
+At the end of your guide you can add a 'Further reading' section with relevant links to anything inside or outside of About that people can use in order to understand this topic better.

 ```markdown
 ## Further reading